cphdat2sem2017-B/Week2-Database/README.md

 JOIN

 ####DAY 3 (WEDNESDAY): DATABASE DESIGN
 We are going to design a database from scratch using DDL.
 We will look at how to enforce referential entegrity using foreign keys and junction tables.
-Ww will also look at other types of database constraints we can use.
+We will also look at other types of database constraints we can use.

 [Readings](https://www.tutorialspoint.com/sql/sql-constraints.htm)
 [Exercises](Exercises/DDLexercise.md)